smy1/swlab/python/README.md

         excel = "C:/Users/user/Desktop/mc_vid/example_join2.xlsx",
         children=None, main=None, start=None, end=None, corr=None, x1=None, x2=None, y1=None, y2=None)
 ```
-In the crop function shown above, we need to pass a few arguments and load an Excel file.
+In the code above:
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
 - __attempts__: Is this the first attempt to sync and juxtapose videos?
 If yes, enter 1, and the function will ignore the argument given to the parameter "corr" (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - __cam1__: Stands for "camera-1".
 What is the name of the first video recording?
 In this example, Python will search for a video file that has the word "front" in the name.
-These videos should be stored in their respective first-level subfolders (in our example, each subfolder corresponds to an individual participant).
+These cam1videos should be stored in their respective subfolders.
+The names of these subfolders must be provided in the first column of the Excel file (see Figure 4 below).
 - __cam2__: Stands for "camera-2".
 What is the name of the second video recording?
 In this example, Python will search for a video file that has the word "side" in the name.
 These videos should be stored together with cam1 videos.
 - __newname__: How should Python name the new video?
 In this example, the video that is created will be called as "sbr" (which stands for "shared book reading").
 - __dur__: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".